-The worst-case effect of the misinformed subpopulation size on the daily incidence of infection (illustrated in Fig.~\ref{fig:2nets}C-F on a small network) is quantified in Fig.~\ref{fig:effect_of_phi}B on a large network (10\% sample).
-A heavily misinformed population ($\phi=1$) corresponds to an additional 9\% of the population being infected at peak time (a six-fold increase) compared to a population following expert guidance in the best-case scenario ($\phi=20$).
+The effects of the misinformed subpopulation size on the daily incidence of infection (illustrated in Fig.~\ref{fig:2nets}C-F on a small network) are quantified in Fig.~\ref{fig:effect_of_phi}B on a large network (10\% sample).
+The worst case capturing a heavily misinformed population ($\phi=1$) corresponds to an additional 9\% of the population being infected at peak time (a six-fold increase) compared to a resilient population following expert guidance in the best-case scenario ($\phi=20$).
 The peak also occurs approximately two weeks earlier.
-The cumulative effect of a heavily misinformed population is also significant, with an additional 14\% of the population infected over the course of the epidemic compared to case with a more resilient population --- a 32\% relative increase (Fig.~\ref{fig:effect_of_phi}C).
+The cumulative effect is also significant, with an additional 14\% of the population infected over the course of the epidemic compared to case with a more resilient population --- a 32\% relative increase (Fig.~\ref{fig:effect_of_phi}C).

 We explored alternative scenarios for the ratio $p_M/p_O$ through a mean-field approximation.
 Predictably, as this ratio gets larger, the infected population increases and the peak infection occurs earlier.
 We also considered different sample sizes for the empirical network and found that the main results are robust.
 These analyses can be found in Supplementary Information.